 Gradually she has built up a small team of specialist nurses to offer a comprehensive MS Nurse service to people with relapsing and progressive forms of the condition.
 She enjoys working closely with MS charities at local and national level for different events, contributing to some of the literature produced for people with MS and teaching on courses to support new MS Specialist nurses.

-Nicki Ward-Abel RGN, BSc (Hons), MSCN is a Lecturer Practitioner in MS at Birmingham City University.
-She also has a honorary contract with the Queen Elizabeth Hospital in Birmingham.
-She is passionate about patient care and the education within the MS community.
+Nicki Ward-Abel RGN, BSc (Hons), MSCN was a Lecturer Practitioner in MS at Birmingham City University.
+She also had a honorary contract with the Queen Elizabeth Hospital in Birmingham.
+She was passionate about patient care and the education within the MS community.

-Her speciality interest areas are Sexual dysfunction, fatigue and care of the person with progressive MS. She has wrote a range of publications, including one that was recently printed in the British Journal of Neuroscience Nursing.
-She is also involved with International MS Nursing groups and works with the International Organisation of MS Nurses.
-She has been involved in the compilation of MS Nurse Pro, a European online MS Nurse education programme that is available, accredited and translated in 11 different languages and 14 countries.
-She was privileged to present on this in the first MS Nurse Workshop at ECTRIMS in Paris in 2017, what an honour.
+Her speciality interest areas were Sexual dysfunction, fatigue and care of the person with progressive MS. She had written a range of publications, including one that was recently printed in the British Journal of Neuroscience Nursing.
+She was involved with International MS Nursing groups and worked with the International Organisation of MS Nurses.
+She had been involved in the compilation of MS Nurse Pro, a European online MS Nurse education programme that is available, accredited and translated in 11 different languages and 14 countries.
+She wad privileged to present on this in the first MS Nurse Workshop at ECTRIMS in Paris in 2017, what an honour.
+Nicki sadly passed away in 2018, a few months before the inaugural MSNATL meeting.